 If aged between 11 and 15, a parent/guardian must be present, both when an account is opened and when additional services are applied for.

-Two forms of ID, such as passport or birth certificate, as well as proof of the parent's identity and address are required.
+One form of ID, such as passport, birth certificate or adoption certificate, as well as proof of the parent's identity and address are required.

 Over 16's don't need to be accompanied by a parent but need to bring in proof of their identity and proof of their address.

 Applying for a Student Account

-In addition to proof of identity, such as passport or birth certificate, and proof of your address, you'll need to print off your UCAS confirmation letter, or a letter from your university or college confirming your place, and bring it along with your other identity and address verification documents to your local branch.
+In addition to proof of identity, such as passport, birth certificate or adoption certificate, and proof of your address, you'll need to print off your UCAS confirmation letter, or a letter from your university or college confirming your place, and bring it along with your other identity and address verification documents to your local branch.

 Please note that a UCAS email cannot be accepted as proof of address, but a printed copy can be accepted as proof of Student status.